wistia/wistia-open-docs/_posts/pardot.md

 Check the "Show Video Play Heatmaps" box, and then fill in your API Password and Public Token from Wistia.
 [Here's a guide on how to find those]({{ '/account-setup#api_access' | post_url }}).
 Then save the connector, and do <a href="//fast.wistia.net/embed/iframe/0ojtk98of1?popover=true" class="wistia-popover[height=480,playerColor=78a8eb,width=640]">the "My Wistia and Pardot accounts are connected at last!" dance</a>.
 Read on for details about what you can do with your newfound powers.

-## Collect contact information with Turnstile
+## Collect Contact Information with Turnstile

 With [Turnstile]({{ '/turnstile' | post_url }}), you can ask people to enter their names and email addresses at any point in your videos.
 And now that you have Wistia connected to Pardot, that information will automatically create a new Prospect record in your Pardot Account.
 Woo!